ph4s3tw0/ph4s3tw0.github.io/writeups/UIUCTF2021_CEO.md

 ## Closing Thoughts

 You might also notice that the cracked password was actually in my original manual wordlist from Twitter.
 I'll be honest I can't remember if I noticed that the traffic was decrypted with this password or not.
-This just added to the overall frustration of the challenge.
-Unfortunatel as is usually the case with annoying challs I learned allot.
+This just added to the overall frustration of what should have been a really simple challenge.
+Oh well, still ended up learning something new.

 Thanks for reading :)